IBM/ibm-cloud-reference-architectures/README.md

 2. Download OpenVPN Client from https://openvpn.net/vpn-server-resources/connecting-to-access-server-with-macos/#installing-a-client-application for your client device, this has been tested on MacOS

 3. At this time the most reliable way of running this automation is with Terraform in your local machine either through a bootstrapped docker image or Virtual Machine.
-We provide a Container image that has all the common SRE tools installed.
-[CLI Tools Image,](https://quay.io/repository/ibmgaragecloud/cli-tools?tab=tags) [Source Code for CLI Tools](https://github.com/cloud-native-toolkit/image-cli-tools), and a [cloud-init](https://github.com/cloud-native-toolkit/sre-utilities/blob/main/cloud-init/cli-tools.yaml) script for bootstrapping a virtual machine.
+We provide both a [container image](https://github.com/cloud-native-toolkit/image-cli-tools) and a virtual machine [cloud-init](https://github.com/cloud-native-toolkit/sre-utilities/blob/main/cloud-init/cli-tools.yaml) script that have all the common SRE tools installed.

 We recommend using Docker Desktop if choosing the container image method, and Multipass if choosing the virtual machine method.
-Detailed instructions for downloading and configuring both Docker Desktop and Multipass can be found in
+Detailed instructions for downloading and configuring both Docker Desktop and Multipass can be found in [RUNTIMES.md](./RUNTIMES.md)

 ## Setup